PatrikSteuer/SpringCloudTelemetry/README.md

 From the project root, execute:
 1. `./scripts/startMongoDb.sh` - starts a local MongoDB image and an image of Mongo Express, a browser-based admin UI available under [http://localhost:8081](http://localhost:8081).
-2. `./scripts/startZipkin.sh` - starts Zipkin tracing server locally on [http://localhost:9411](http://localhost:9411)
+2. `./scripts/startJaeger.sh` - starts Jaeger tracing server locally on [http://localhost:9411](http://localhost:16686)
 3. `./scripts/startInfluxGrafana.sh` - starts InfluxDB, Chronograf (its admin and dashboard UI) and Grafana (for more dashboards).
 InfluxDB will be the sink of metrics information gathered by Spring Boot via [Micrometer.io](https://micrometer.io/docs).
    Once up and running, InfluxDB is available on [http://localhost:8086](http://localhost:8086) or `http://influxdb:8086` from within the Docker network.
    Chronograf will be available at [http://localhost:8888](http://localhost:8888).